China in rare crackdown on sex industry in southern vice hub

 Authorities there said last month the city had seen a high incidence of HIV/AIDS amid rumours that more than 2,700 sex workers had been infected, according to the Global Times, a Chinese tabloid owned by the Chinese Communist Party mouthpiece, the People's Daily.

-(Additional reporting by Paul Carsten and Ben Blanchard in BEIJING; Editing by Ben Blanchard and Robert Birsel)
+(Additional reporting by Paul Carsten in Beijing; Editing by Ben Blanchard and Robert Birsel)